CU-DBMI/set-website/_posts/2023-10-04-Data-Quality-Checks.md

 _Example code leveraging Python package Great Expectations to perform various data component contract validation._

-[Great Expectations](https://github.com/great-expectations/great_expectations) is a Python project which provides data  contract verification features through the use of component called ["expectations"](https://greatexpectations.io/expectations/) about the data involved.
+[Great Expectations](https://github.com/great-expectations/great_expectations) is a Python project which provides data  contract testing features through the use of component called ["expectations"](https://greatexpectations.io/expectations/) about the data involved.
 These expectations act as a standardized way to define and validate the component of the data in the same way across different datasets or projects.
 In addition to providing a mechanism for validating data contracts, Great Expecations also provides a way to [view validation results](https://docs.greatexpectations.io/docs/guides/setup/configuring_metadata_stores/configure_result_stores), [share expectations](https://docs.greatexpectations.io/docs/guides/setup/configuring_metadata_stores/configure_expectation_stores), and also [build data documentation](https://docs.greatexpectations.io/docs/guides/setup/configuring_data_docs/host_and_share_data_docs).
 See the above example for a quick code reference of how these work.

-### Data component Verification - Assertr
+### Data component Testing - Assertr

 ```R
 # Example using the Assertr package